Silver Bullion

 What is "junk silver" and is it worth buying?

 Junk silver refers to pre-1965 U.S. dimes, quarters, and half dollars struck in 90% silver — coins with no numismatic premium that trade purely on their silver content.
 Despite the unflattering name, junk silver is a genuinely useful and cost-effective way to accumulate silver.
-It typically sells at or near melt value, it's highly recognizable and widely accepted, and its small denominations make it practical for barter scenarios that large bars cannot serve.
+It typically sells at or near melt value, it's highly recognizable and widely accepted, and its small denominations make it practical for scenarios that large bars cannot serve.
 A $100 face value bag of 90% silver coins contains roughly 71.5 troy ounces of silver.
-Buying junk silver from reputable coin dealers at competitive premiums is a solid strategy for silver stackers on a budget.
+Use the silver melt calculator to check current values.

 What is the American Silver Eagle and why is it so popular?

 The American Silver Eagle, introduced in 1986, is the official silver bullion coin of the United States government.
-It contains exactly 1 troy ounce of .999 fine silver, is backed by a U.S. government guarantee of weight and purity, and features the beloved Walking Liberty design by Adolph Weinman — the same design used on the Walking Liberty Half Dollar of 1916–1947.
+It contains exactly 1 troy ounce of .999 fine silver, is backed by a U.S. government guarantee of weight and purity, and features the beloved Walking Liberty design by Adolph Weinman.
 Its combination of government backing, iconic design, extreme global liquidity, and IRA eligibility make it the most popular silver coin in the world.
 Annual mintages regularly exceed 30 million ounces, ensuring a deep and liquid secondary market.

 How do I store silver bullion safely?

 Silver tarnishes over time when exposed to air, humidity, and certain chemicals — unlike gold, which is inert.
 For bullion coins, keep them in their original mint packaging, airtite capsules, or hard plastic flips.
 Store bars in protective sleeves or original assay packaging.
 For larger collections, a quality home safe rated for both fire and theft is a worthwhile investment.
-Safe deposit boxes at banks offer security but limit access.
 For very large holdings, professional vault storage through a custodian or depository provides maximum protection and insurance — and is required if the silver is held in an IRA.
-Avoid PVC flips for long-term coin storage as PVC off-gasses and can damage silver surfaces.
+Avoid PVC flips for long-term storage as PVC off-gasses and can damage silver surfaces.

 Is silver a good investment right now?

-Silver's investment case rests on several factors: its role as an inflation hedge and store of value alongside gold, its growing industrial demand from solar energy and electric vehicle manufacturing, and its historically low gold-to-silver ratio that some analysts argue signals undervaluation relative to gold.
-However, silver is also more volatile than gold, can experience sharp price swings, and is heavily influenced by industrial economic conditions.
+Silver's investment case rests on its role as an inflation hedge, its growing industrial demand from solar energy and electric vehicle manufacturing, and its historically low gold-to-silver ratio.
+However, silver is more volatile than gold and is heavily influenced by industrial economic conditions.
 Most financial advisors treat physical silver as a portfolio diversifier — typically 5–10% of a portfolio — rather than a primary investment.
-Whether silver is "a good investment right now" depends on your financial situation, time horizon, and overall portfolio composition.
+Whether silver is a good investment for you depends on your financial situation, time horizon, and overall portfolio.
 Consult a qualified financial advisor before making significant precious metal purchases.

 What silver coins are best for beginning collectors?

 For beginners focused on silver bullion with collector appeal, the American Silver Eagle is the obvious starting point — affordable, universally recognized, and easy to resell.
-For vintage silver with history, a circulated Morgan Dollar in VF or EF condition can be had for $35–$60 on common dates and provides a tangible piece of 19th-century American history.
+For vintage silver with history, a circulated Morgan Dollar in VF or EF condition can be had for $35–$60 on common dates.
 Pre-1965 Washington quarters and Roosevelt dimes offer a budget-friendly way to accumulate 90% silver in small increments.
 For international coins, the Austrian Philharmonic and Canadian Maple Leaf both offer .999+ purity at modest premiums and make beautiful first additions to any collection.
+See the silver dollar value chart for Morgan and Peace dollar values by year and grade.